-To avoid very narrow pieces at the finish wall; measure the distance between the starting wall and the finish wall, then divide this number by the width of the flooring planks.
+To avoid very narrow pieces at finish wall; measure the distance between the starting wall to the finish wall, then divide this number by the width of the flooring planks.
 The fraction is the width of the last plank.

-E.g. for a 12' room:
+Eq. for a 10' room:

-Start - Finish = 144" - 1" (1/2" expansion x 2) = 143" Width of Plank = 5"
+Start - Finish = 120" - 1" (1/2" expansion x 2) = 119"Width of Plank = 5"

-28 full planks are required and last will be fraction x plank width
+Twenty three full planks are required and last will be fraction x plank width $5" \times 0.8 = 4"$

-If width of last plank is less than 2.5", balance by cutting (Rip) last row of planks accordingly.
+If width of last plank is less than 2.5", balance by cutting (Rip) starting row of planks accordingly.

-NOTE: If a narrow strip is unavoidable for the last row, the final two rows can be glued together at the joint using Evermore Tongue and Groove adhesive (PVA glue) at the long seams to avoid board separation.
+NOTE: If a narrow strip is unavoidable for the last row, the final two rows can be glued together at the joint using a thin even bead of flexible (Gel Control) super glue or hot-melt glue (for plastics) at the long seams to avoid board separation.

-ESTABLISH A WORKING LINE
+STEP 2: ESTABLISH A WORKING LINE

-In at least two places, measure out $\bf equal\ distance$ from your starting wall, 12"-18" from each corner.
+In at least two places, measure out equal distance from your starting wall, 12"-18" from each corner.

-The distance from the starter wall to the line will be the width of the plank used on first row, the 1/2" expansion space.
+The distance from the starter wall to the line will be the width of the plank used on first row, the expansion space.
 Mark these points and snap a chalk line (as shown) parallel to your starting wall.
 Be sure to maintain proper gap around all vertical obstructions, e.g. newel posts, raised hearths, upright pipes, etc.

-Use spacers to maintain a minimum 1/2" expansion gap between the flooring and the walls.
+Use spacers to maintain the recommended expansion gap between the flooring and the walls.
 Place spacers adjacent to each plank joint and at the beginning and end of each row.
 This will lock-in assembled panels and prevent shifting during installation.